 • Don’t have chia and/or hemp seeds?
 Substitute with unsalted pumpkin seeds, sesame seeds, flaxseed, and/or wheat germ.

 • Looking for an added nutrition or flavor boost?
-Shredded coconut, bee pollen, cacao powder, vanilla all go great in this recipe.
+Shredded coconut, bee pollen, cacao powder, and vanilla all go great in this recipe.

 • Chocolate lover?
 If desired, melt 1/4 cup dark chocolate chips with 1 teaspoon coconut oil.
 Allow to cool and then drizzle over protein balls.
 Additionally, if you want to add chocolate chips, incorporate them into the mixture before forming the balls.